bbaserdem/SnapConnect/_docs/bug_tracker.md

 #2 routerProvider.<anonymous closure>… (router.dart:68)

-This means something tried to call context.go('/someRoute') (or similar) from a BuildContext that isn’t underneath your MaterialApp.router (or GoRouterScope).
+This means something tried to call context.go('/someRoute') (or similar) from a BuildContext that isn't underneath your MaterialApp.router (or GoRouterScope).
 Common causes:
 Calling context.go() inside initState() or an async callback before the widget is mounted.
 A provider/future that triggers navigation before the top-level GoRouter is in place.